wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/encrypting-synapse-passwords.md

 ```

 !!!
 Warning
-        If you're running securevault on a fresh Micro Integrator pack, you might have to manually create `secure-vault.properties` inside `<MI_HOME>/registry/config/repository/components/secure-vault/` directory to avoid the error mentioned in [MI-1060](https://github.com/wso2/micro-integrator/issues/1060)
+    If you're running securevault on a fresh Micro Integrator distribution, you may have to manually create the `secure-vault.properties` file inside the `<MI_HOME>/registry/config/repository/components/secure-vault/` directory to avoid the error mentioned in [MI-1060](https://github.com/wso2/micro-integrator/issues/1060)

 ## Using encrypted passwords in synapse configurations